web security compromised

 Business website security is the single most underestimated risk in 2026.
 Your website is your most exposed asset, your most valuable marketing investment, and the easiest way for an attacker to reach your customers, your data, and your reputation in a single breach.

-Why Your Website Is the First Thing Attackers Find
+Why Your Website Is the First Thing Attackers Find?

 Think about the layers of your business.
 Your internal network sits behind a firewall.
 Your email is protected by enterprise spam filters.
 Your financial software has its own authentication.

 Your website sits on the open internet, 24 hours a day, with its login page advertised publicly at /wp-admin or /administrator.
+That makes it easier for automated bots to find, test, and attack before a human ever looks at your business.

 web security-what to look for

-What a Breach Actually Costs Your Business
+What a Breach Actually Costs Your Business?

 The Seven Moves That Actually Protect Your Site